vburckhardt/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vsi-standard.md

 # VSI on VPC landing zone - Standard variation
 {: #vsi-ra}
 {: toc-content-type="reference-architecture"}
-{: toc-industry="Banking,FinancialSector"}
+{: toc-industry="Banking, Financial Sector"}
 {: toc-use-case="Cybersecurity"}
 {: toc-compliance="FedRAMP"}
 {: toc-version="5.3.1"}

 The Standard variation of the VSI on VPC landing zone deployable architecture is based on the IBM Cloud for Financial Services reference architecture.
-The architecture creates a customizable and secure infrastructure, with virtual servers, to run your workloads with a Virtual Private Cloud (VPC) in multizone regions.
+The architecture creates a customizable and secure infrastructure, with virtual servers, to run your workloads within a Virtual Private Cloud (VPC) across multizone regions.

-## Architecture diagram
+## Architecture Diagram
 {: #ra-vsi-architecture-diagram}

 ![Architecture diagram for the Standard variation of VSI on VPC landing zone](vsi-vsi.drawio.svg "Architecture diagram for the Standard variation of the VPC landing zone deployable architecture"){: caption="Figure 1.
 Standard variation of VSI on VPC landing zone" caption-side="bottom"}{: external download="vsi-vsi.drawio.svg"}